The introduction of the Equity Linked Savings Scheme (ELSS) has provided much-needed relief for middle-class people, particularly the working class.

 We believe an investor is best rewarded when he/she remains invested for a long-term, that is 7-10 years or even more such as 15-20 years.

-Also, a business typically goes through a cycle in a long-term horizon and thus, as an investor you tend to get the maximum benefit if you remain invested for the entire duration.
+Also, a business typically goes through a cycle on a long-term horizon and thus, as an investor you tend to get the maximum benefit if you remain invested for the entire duration.

-Let us make this argument more clear with the help of an example:
+Let us make this argument clear with the help of an example:

 Below is the chart and a table depicting the wealth accumulated by investing in Aditya Birla Tax Relief 96 plan.
-We have also presented the scenario of three years and five years below.
+We have also presented the scenario for three years and five years below.

 As seen above, an investor who remained invested for a long-term accumulated 25 times more wealth than the one who invested for only ten years.